 The model was verified with different test cases including various water surface profiles, hydraulic jump and combination of sub- and super-critical profiles with sharp water surface gradient.
-Wide range of under-relaxation factors yielded solution for sub-critical flows. converged However, minimum number of iteration was found with $\alpha_u = 0.8$ and $\alpha_p = 0.55$ .
-For super-critical or combination of sub- and super-critical flows converged solution is achieved with $\alpha{u}$ close to unity.
-With this $\alpha_u$ a wide range of $\alpha_p$ from 0.1 to about 0.6 can be used.
+A wide range of under-relaxation factors vielded converged solution for sub-critical flows.
+However, minimum number of iteration was found with $\alpha{\mu} = 0.8$ and $\alpha{p} = 0.55$.
+For super-critical or combination of sub- and super-critical flows converged solution is achieved with α_u close to unity.
+With this α_u , a wide range of α_p from 0.1 to about 0.6 can be used.
 It was also experienced that initial flow conditions affect the safe range of under-relaxation flows.
 In another test the numerical model was used to calculate velocity profile across a rectangular channel.
-Two different methods were used for including channel wall friction.
+Two different methods were used to include channel wall friction.
 The comparison of results with experimental data and two other numerical models showed good agreement.